 We have noticed in our years of experience as subrogation lawyers that some of that wishy-washiness comes from the way a scientific or professional expert tries to make sure they are accurately conveying scientific considerations.
-If this is their profession, they want their opinions to hold up in their community based on sound science.
-This is a good thing, but they also need to actually commit to an opinion and say it.
+If this is their profession, they want their opinions to hold up in their community and based on sound science.

-How Certainty Weighs Differently in Law & Subrogation than in Science & Research
+Certainty Weighs Differently in Civil Law & Subrogation than in Science & Research

-As any lawyer with a subrogation practice knows, there’s rarely overwhelming certainty in any contested case, especially when something – or several things – has gone very wrong, and the team is trying to piece everything together after the fact.
-When you get an expert report that feels very wishy-washy, it’s worth reviewing the facts with that expert.
-Ask the expert why he feels so uncertain.
+As any lawyer with a subrogation practice knows, there is rarely overwhelming certainty in any contested case, especially when something – or several things – has gone very wrong, and the team is trying to piece everything together after the fact.
+When you get an expert report that feels very wishy-washy, it is worth reviewing the facts with that expert.
+Ask the expert why they feel so uncertain.

 Often, subrogation lawyers effectively evaluate their experts by offering up alternate theories for whatever has gone wrong.
-Say a plumbing fixture has exploded.
-There are a number of different ways this could happen: bad installation, poor materials, etc. A successful expert will explain, “Here’s what I think happened with a reasonable degree of scientific certainty.
+Say a plumbing fixture has exploded; there are a number of different ways this could happen: bad installation, poor materials, etc. A successful expert will explain, “Here’s what I think happened with a reasonable degree of scientific certainty.
 Here are the other explanations for what else could have caused this, and here is why I don’t think those caused loss.”
-Then, the expert goes through and systematically eliminates each theory of causation she believes lacks merit.
+Then, the expert goes through and systematically eliminates each theory of causation they believe lacks merit.
 These experts acknowledge the counterfactuals.